2008 Edmonton Eskimos season

-The Edmonton Eskimos season was the 51st season for the team in the Canadian Football League and their 60th overall.
+The Edmonton Eskimos season was the 51st season for the team in the Canadian Football League (CFL) and their 60th overall.
 The Eskimos finished fourth in the West Division, but made the playoffs because of the "crossover" rule.
 Edmonton became the first West team to win the East Semi-Final.
 The Eskimos attempted to win their 14th Grey Cup championship, but they lost the East Final to the Montreal Alouettes.

 Offseason

 CFL draft

 In the 2008 CFL Draft, 48 players were chosen from among 752 eligible players from Canadian universities across the country, as well as Canadian players playing in the NCAA.
 The first two rounds were broadcast on TSN.ca with host Rod Black.